Elements of Contemporary Portraiture

 I’m love introducing props into my shoots!
 I always listen to my clients when they talk about their interests, or how they wish to be photographed.
 You are sure to hear them drop hints that could translate into rich opportunities for adding props to enhance the mood and the creativity of your set.
 My favourite props by far for women are flowers, although I will introduce shoes, fabrics, hats, etc. depending on my client’s stories and personality.

 The men will often bring in their favourite fashion accessory like a hat, sunglasses, cigars, etc. without any prompting.
 Incorporate those into your shots – the guys will love it!

 Result: If you listen hard and long to what your clients are trying to convey and not just what they verbalize, you can add immense creative elements to your set, thus making every shoot interesting and animated.

 Lenses are a very important part of any shoot.
 The choice of lenses could make or break your portrait completely.

 My favourite go-to lens is my Canon 50mm f/1.8.
 Since I use a Canon 7D, which is a cropped-sensor camera with a 1.6x crop factor, the 50 mm focal length effectively becomes 80 mm.
 This is an excellent focal length for portraiture!
-The other one of my favourite lenses is the Tamron 90mm f/2.8 macro lens, which I mostly use to photograph headshots, and details of a newborn’s tiny hands, feet, eyes, etc. Macro lenses are excellent portrait lenses and I wouldn’t trade this for any other lens in the world.
+The other one of my favorite lenses is the Tamron 90mm f/2.8 macro lens, which I mostly use to photograph head-shots, and details of a newborn’s tiny hands, feet, eyes, etc. Macro lenses are excellent portrait lenses and I wouldn’t trade this for any other lens in the world.